farjadfazli/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` executes a provided function once for each array element while `.map` creates a new array with the results of executing a provided function on each element.

 2. What is the difference between a function and a method?

+A method is a function that is a property of an object.

 3. What is closure?

+A closure refers to a function and the lexical environment in which it is declared.

 4. Describe the four rules of the 'this' keyword.

+1. Window binding
+2. Implicit binding
+3. New binding
+4. Explicit binding

 5. Why do we need super() in an extended class?

+In order to pass any new attributes back up to the constructor of the parent object.

 ## Project Set up